Elly Pittaway BVSc MRCVS – Veterinary Surgeon and Company Director

 Connor Wilkins RVN - Veterinary Nurse

-I joined Broad Lane Vets from a practice in Stratford.
-I have recently qualified as a Registered Veterinary Nurse and have gained ‘my greens’.
+Having gained ‘my greens’ I am undertaking an emergency care certificate.
+I enjoy inpatient care, emergency nursing, and consulting.
 I spent my childhood around animals, and so the natural progression was to work with them.
 I enjoy being part of a team, and love the challenges veterinary practice throws at you.

 In my spare time I enjoy swimming, watching films and walking.

 I have a menagerie of pets at home; a Cavalier King Charles Spaniel called ‘Oscar’, ‘Pippin’, a Bearded Collie Cross, a cat called ‘Lola’ and a bearded Dragon, ‘Spike’.

 Broad Lane has made me feel very welcome.
 They are such a friendly team.
 Being such a busy practice I have had so many new experiences, and look forward to meeting you and your family.

 Charline Slack RVN - Veterinary Nurse